 - leading investigative teams on behalf of SIPC Trustee Irving Picard that, collectively, recovered billions of dollars on behalf of victims of Bernard Madoff’s Ponzi scheme.

-Adam has experience representing owners and stakeholders in business disputes spanning a wide range of industries including medicine, graphic design, real estate, financial services, and branding and business development.
+Adam has experience representing owners and stakeholders in business disputes spanning a wide range of industries including financial services, real estate development, graphic design, and branding and business development.

 Adam received his undergraduate degree in international relations and music from Tufts University and his J.D. from the Columbia University School of Law, where he was a Stone Scholar and member of the Journal of Law and Social Problems.
 He began his legal career at Cravath, Swaine & Moore, and later spent over five years as part of the legal team at BakerHostetler LLP that recovered over $13 billion on behalf of Madoff victims.
 Adam has been recognized as a SuperLawyer every year since 2014.